 Where do you get your protein?

 What do I eat in a day?
-Lets not forget the amazing assortments of fruits, vegetables, legumes, grains, nuts and seeds that we have available to us from the beautiful mother nature.
+Let’s not forget the amazing assortments of fruits, vegetables, legumes, grains, nuts, and seeds that we have available to us from the beautiful mother nature.
 I mean I can make any meal I used to eat before, and make a vegan version of it.
-Nowadays, you can also get meat like burgers, chicken products and cheeses which taste just like the real thing or better, in case you are craving these types of products.
+Nowadays, you can also get meat like burgers, chicken products, and cheeses that taste just like the real thing or better, in case you are craving these types of products.
 Being vegan has never been easier.

-Let’s not forget about the vitamin B-12.
+Let’s not forget about vitamin B-12.
 The myth out there is that you can only get B-12 from eating animals.
 That is actually incorrect.
 In fact, most people are deficient in B-12.
-That’s because B-12 is produced from bacteria found in water and in soil and due to the heavy use of chlorine, pesticides and chemicals in the environment, the B-12 producing bacteria is now mostly killed.
+That’s because B-12 is produced from bacteria found in water and in soil and due to the heavy use of chlorine, pesticides, and chemicals in the environment, the B-12 producing bacteria is now mostly killed.
 That is why farms now use B-12 supplements for animals and you are not getting enough B-12 from animal products.
 Wouldn’t you rather get the supplement directly rather than a small amount from an animal meal?
-B-12 should be supplemented no matter what diet you are on, and the best way to do it is from taking the supplements directly.
+B-12 should be supplemented no matter what diet you are on, and the best way to do it is by taking the supplements directly.

 I hope that this blog post answered some of your basic questions about switching to a plant-based diet.
 It may not be the answer for you, and that’s fine.
 Only you know, how your body thrives and how to best take care of it.
 I just wanted to share some of my experiences and the most common questions I get asked.
 Let me know if you have any more questions in the comment section.
 I’d love to chat more about this, as it’s quickly become one of my favorite topics of discussion.